-Lighting surveys are routinely conducted, and new lighting is installed as needed.
-Shrubbery and natural overgrowth are trimmed routinely, especially near walking trails and pathways.
+Lighting surveys are routinely conducted.
 The security of doors and windows is reviewed continuously, and locks are replaced when needed.

 Studio Safety

 MassArt's Environmental Health and Safety Officer maintains a comprehensive manual on studio safety.
 Copies are available from the Health and Safety Officer.
 Smoking and the use of alcohol and other drugs is strictly prohibited in studios.
 Students should be careful to secure their valuables or take them along when leaving any studio space.
 Expensive equipment or personal property, such as laptops, cell phones, cameras, etc., left unattended are at risk.